lucasmoten/ods19/docs/home.md

 ### Remove Object Share [DELETE]
 This microservice operation removes permissions previously granted to users and groups for a given object.

-This service is not implemented at this time and the API noted below may be changing.

 + Request (application/json)

     + Attributes (ACMShare)